301st Military Intelligence Battalion (United States): Mission

 The 301st Military Intelligence Theater Support Battalion (301st MI TSB) is a MIRC-aligned Reserve Intelligence Battalion focused on providing highly trained intelligence Soldiers to facilitate and integrate into military units mobilized around the world.
 The 301st also trains and prepares for mobilization as a support battalion, focusing on the Pacific Theater under the 500th MI BDE.

 301st currently provides training and specialization in the following Intelligence Sections:

 All-Source, Counter-Intelligence, Human Intelligence, Signals Intelligence, Geospatial Intelligence, and Technical Intelligence.

-Unit structure

-The 301st MI (TSB) is made up of four companies:
+Organization